 A History of Elephants (Preface)

-This is a history of elephants — not simply a list of reasons why we must conserve elephants in the wild.
-A list of reasons to conserve elephants in the wild alone withholds a resolution.
+This is a history of elephants—not simply a list of reasons why we must conserve elephants in the wild.
+Alone, a list of reasons to conserve elephants in the wild withholds a resolution.
 We the people must resolve to conserve elephants and the wild places where they inhabit.
-Here is the preface to a – tell your friends about a – history of elephants.
+Here is – a tell your friends about – a history of elephants.

 Elephants are kind of a big deal.

-The African bush (or savannah) elephant in particular is the largest living land animal on Earth.
+The African bush (or savanna or savannah) elephant in particular is the largest living land animal on Earth.

 Seed dispersal is a big reason why elephants are an important part of their ecosystem in any wild place they inhabit.
 These big herbavors migrate in search of food and water, and where they go seeds are dispersed in elephant dung – packed with undigested nutrients – at a distance of up to forty miles.

 Elephants need space – a big space.
-African savannah elephants undertake the
+African savanna elephants undertake the

 longest second longest (second to the Zebra) seasonal migration on land on Earth.

-At the peak of the dry season in Africa, herds of savannah elephants embark on a journey across the desert to find water — across the Kalahari to the Okavango.
+At the peak of the dry season in Africa, herds of savanna elephants embark on a journey across the desert to find water—across the Kalahari to the Okavango.
 Elephants can only go without water for three days at a time.
 However, elephants can dig with their feet, trunks and tusks to reach for water up to three feet deep in seemingly dry streambeds.